Registration, Fees, and Financial Assurance

 Registration of regulated underground storage tanks is required of tank owners in Arkansas.
 A tank owner of aboveground storage tanks (ASTs) may choose to register the ASTs for the purpose of allowing potential eligibility for reimbursement under the Petroleum Storage Tank Trust Fund.
 Once a tank facility is registered, a registration certification is issued in the owner's name and should be kept in a conspicuous location at the facility.
 A registration renewal sticker for the certificate is mailed to tank owners each year upon payment of annual tank registration fees.

-Underground and aboveground storage tank registration fees help ADEQ cover the cost of administering the Regulated Substance Storage Tanks Program.
+Underground and aboveground storage tank registration fees help DEQ cover the cost of administering the Regulated Substance Storage Tanks Program.
 A portion of the aboveground storage tank registration fees goes to the Arkansas State Police to fund the state fire marshal's supervision of aboveground storage tank program operational standards found in the state fire code.

 Underground Storage Tank (UST) Fees

-UST owners are responsible for paying registration fees to ADEQ.
+UST owners are responsible for paying registration fees to DEQ.
 Any tank or combination of tanks (including underground connecting pipes) used to contain regulated substances is considered to be underground when 10 percent or more of the substance in the tank(s) and piping is beneath the surface of the ground.

 Regulated substances include petroleum products (such as gasoline, diesel, kerosene, motor oil, etc.) and hazardous substances found on the 101(14) list of the Comprehensive Environmental Response Compensation and Liability Act of 1980.
 (This list does not include any substance regulated as a hazardous waste.)